 Outokumpu’s operations have economic impacts on the local, national and global communities in which the Group operates.
 Outokumpu contributes to the community's well-being through paying taxes, through direct and indirect employment, and other means of community involvement.

-Outokumpu has surveyed its stakeholders view on what are material issues in sustainability.
+Outokumpu surveys its stakeholders view on what are material issues in sustainability.
 Read more about focus on the material issues.

 Being a global leader in stainless steel means that a larger share of the global stainless steel demand is satisfied by Outokumpu.
 Therefore, because of our sustainability practices, the global society benefits overall.
 Our main areas of direct economic impact are our financial interactions with customers, suppliers, employees, the public sector, creditors and shareholders.
 Outokumpu contributes to the well-being of local, national and international communities through tax payments, through direct and indirect employment and by participating in other societal activities.
 The impact of taxes on societal well-being is both direct and indirect.

-In 2016, Outokumpu received some EUR 0.9 million (2015: EUR 0.9 million), thereof EUR 0.5 million from Finland and EUR 0.3 million from Germany, from the public sector to support Group research and development of new technologies, products and applications.
+In 2017, Outokumpu received some EUR 0.5 million (2016: EUR 0.9 million), of which a clear majority from Finland, from the public sector to support Group research and development of new technologies, products and applications.

 Outokumpu UK tax strategy